dshovchko/test-upptime/README.md

 ## Notifications

-To configure notifications, add to `.upptimerc.yml`:
+Notifications are optional and not enabled by default.
+To enable notifications, add the following to `.upptimerc.yml`:

 ```yaml
 notifications: